Have you been injured in a Fresno car accident? If so, you likely want to know, “How much can someone sue for a car accident?”

 This is because, with injury cases, you’re more likely to recover damages for pain and suffering and, in some cases, punitive damages.
 Barring exceptional circumstances, a verdict for an injury wreck might fall between $25,000 and $75,000.

-If you’re curious about how much can someone sue for a car accident and recover, Kuzyk Law’s experienced team can help you get the results you need.
+If you’re curious about how much can someone sue for a car accident and recover, Kuzyk Personal Injury & Car Accidents Lawyers’s experienced team can help you get the results you need.
 We’ll pursue just compensation for you, whether through settlements from car accidents or a court verdict.
-Contact Kuzyk Law today to request a free consultation to discuss your case.
+Contact Kuzyk Personal Injury & Car Accidents Lawyers today to request a free consultation to discuss your case.